Rhizomatica/sbitx-core/README.md

 * GPIO using the WiringPi library, for all kind of radio controls (encoders, lpf bank, tx/rx)
 * Si5351a control functions

 The source simple_radio.c demonstrates how to use some of currently implemented features.
+The source ptt_on.c puts the radio in transmit mode in a desired frequency.

 This code expects the I2C bus to be kernel I2C interface.
 Make sure you have one of the dtoverlays